 If your ex really doesn’t want to go the digital route then you can look for the app that works for you and stick with low tech for communicating with your ex.

 Before you agree on an app and invest the time learning it and getting it set up for your family, you’ll want to make a list of all the functions you’d like in a single app.
 The fewer apps you’re using, the easier it’s going to be.

 Coming up with the basic functions is easy but there are likely lots of adds-ons you might miss, such as making the calendar available to extended family members, access for your child, in-app chat function, expense tracking, and chore tracking.
 One way to tackle this is to look at the parenting apps that are available and list the functionality that each offers.
 You can decide what functionality matters most to you and to even prioritize them.

 Agree How To Communicate

-Whatever tools you and your ex decide to use, it’s still going to be important that you establish ground rules for communicating especially for urgent, time sensitive issues.
+Whatever tools you and your ex decide to use, it’s still going to be important that you establish ground rules for communicating especially for urgent, time-sensitive issues.

 This is especially helpful during the workday when it may be difficult to respond and when repeated texts, voicemails and emails can be intrusive.
 You’ll want to agree on what constitutes an urgent issue and what is non-urgent that can wait until after the work day for a response.

 You might for example agree to always communicate by email (possibly through a third party app) except when it’s time sensitive when you’ll use text messages.
-You might also have a system where three phone calls in quick succession indicates something that needs immediate attention and can’t wait.
+You might also have a system where three phone calls in quick succession indicate something that needs immediate attention and can’t wait.